nanoflite/basic/README.md

 # Extend

-It should be easy to register a new BASIC function, as shown here with a `sleep` function for the XMEGA.
+Extending the language is easy - you can register a new BASIC function, as shown here with a `sleep` function for the XMEGA:

 ```C
 register_function_1(basic_function_type_keyword, "SLEEP", do_sleep, kind_numeric);